PatClay7325/manufacturing-analytics-platform/deployment/README.md

 Monitoring and logging are set up automatically during deployment:

-- Prometheus and Grafana for metrics and visualization
+- Prometheus and Analytics for metrics and visualization
 - ELK stack for centralized logging
 - Cloud provider-specific monitoring integration